Original SafeWise safety & security research featured in:

 We also highly recommend signing up for a cellular plan so that the watch can make phone calls.
 Otherwise it's useless without an iPhone nearby.

 Check out our full Apple Watch review for more information about the settings you need to turn on for the best performance.
-We also explain how you can use the Apple Watch as a medical alert device with no monthly fees.
+We also explain how you can use the Apple Watch as a medical alert watch with no monthly fees.

 2. Medical Guardian MGMove: Easiest to put on